 No. Following a Presidents' Honors Scholar's fourth completed, successful semester they may apply for the Honors Program Honors Achievement as long as all eligibility requirements are satisfied.

 Yes.
-Notify the Honors Program immediately if you move or change your phone number, this applies for the summer months as well.
+Notify the Honors Program immediately if you move, change your last name or change your phone number, this applies for the summer months as well.
 You can email the Honors Program or call 602.787.7888.
-The Honors Program cannot keep in touch with you if we don't know where you are, so make sure you update your information when it changes.
+The Honors Program cannot keep in touch or track of your scholarship status if we have incorrect information.

 Yes.
-Each Honor's student must take a minimum of one 3 credit Honors class for each semester that they participate in the Honors Program in order to remain qualified.
-This may either be an Honors Only class, or a regular class turned into an Honors class by doing a contract.
-Those in the first year of the Presidents’ Honors Scholarship must enroll in an Honors Only class.
+Each Honors student must take a minimum of one 3 credit Honors class for each semester that they participate in the Honors Program in order to remain qualified.
+This may either be a designated Honors class, or a regular class turned into an Honors class by doing a contract.
+Those in the first year of the Presidents’ Honors Scholarship must enroll in a designated Honors class.

 No. Unlike high school, college courses (including Honors courses) are not weighted.

-The Student Honors Advisory Council (SHAC) is an organization open to all Honors students.
-This group of engaged students suggest and plan educational, cultural, and social activities for the enrichment of PVCC.
-Meetings take place in the Honors Center (K101) biweekly.
+The Student Honors Advisory Council (SHAC) is an organization all Honors students automatically belong to.
+Students engage in educational, cultural, and social activities for the enrichment of the PVCC Honors Program.
+Check the Honors calendar for more info.